ethereum/EIPs/EIPS/eip-draft_erc20_approval_expiration.md

 The internal method `_spendAllowance()` is introduced for code cleanliness with the function of checking the allowance amount and expiration.

-The `allowance()` method has been modified to accommodate the functionality described  in this EIP. `allowanceExpiration()` has been added query the allowance expiration date.
+The `allowance()` method has been modified to accommodate the functionality described  in this standard. `allowanceExpiration()` has been added query the allowance expiration date.

 ## Backwards Compatibility
 This standard is compatible with the ERC-20, ERC-721 and ERC-1155 standards.
-Tokens issued in the form of proxy contracts can be updated to comply with this EIP.
+Tokens issued in the form of proxy contracts can be updated to comply with this standard.

 ## Reference Implementation
 Implementation can be referenced in `../assets/eip-####/`.